Table of Contents 💡

 • Make sure your camera and mic are working correctly (remote only).

-At some point during the interview, the interviewer will ask you to present your work.
-This means you can choose which of your case studies to pick.
+At some point during your interview, the interviewer will ask you to present your work.
+This means you have control over the case study you decide to present.
 And that’s a good thing.

 In my experience, there’s always a case study you prefer over your other case studies.
-Creating that particular UX case study has been easier, or the project has been more fun than your other projects.
+Creating that one UX case study has been easier, more recent, or more fun than your other projects.

 So make sure you’re ready to pick one of your case studies on the spot if asked to.
-Pick the one you’re most comfortable with.
+Pick the one you’re most comfortable with, but also one that aligns with the things your future employer is looking for.

 Start with a case study summary

-Once you’re asked to present your UX portfolio, it makes sense to start explaining everything you’ve done.
-Try and stay away from doing that.
+Once you’re asked to present your UX portfolio, most people start to explain their case study from start to finish.
+Try to stay away from doing that.

-• The business challenge, what you were asked to do, and your role.
+• The business challenge, your role, and what you were asked to do.

 • What your main deliverable was.

-• The results of your project and deliverable.
+• The results of your project and deliverables.

 Here’s an example of what your UX case study summary might look like.